Zoo & Aquarium Exhibit Glass Restoration — We Restore What Animals, Visitors & Time Destroy

 Recognized by the Industry.
 Trusted by Zoological Facilities.

 Glass Restoration Inc. has been listed in the Glass Magazine Sourcebook — the definitive national reference publication for the glass industry — for three consecutive years.
 We are the only Gulf Coast glass restoration specialist in its pages.
 We travel nationally for zoological engagements that match the standard of the facilities we serve.
-If your zoo or aquarium has exhibit glass that has degraded beyond what your current maintenance program can address — contact us for a confidential assessment.
+If your zoo or aquarium has exhibit glass that has degraded beyond what your current maintenance program can address — call for an assessment.

 Before photo of a scratched zoo exhibit glass enclosure featuring heavy surface abrasions and scuffs that completely obscure the view of the animal habitat.